Jackie Chan Adventures (video game): Characters

-Jackie Chan: The main protagonist of the game.
-Jackie is an archeologist who secretly works for Section 13.
+Jackie Chan: The game's main protagonist.
+An expert in martial arts and an archeologist, Jackie secretly works for Section 13.
+He must collect the Talismans and defeat the Demon Sorcerers.
 He has a niece named Jade and an uncle named Uncle.
-In his mission, he must collect the Talismans and defeat the Demon Sorcerers as well.
-He is an expert in martial arts.

 Jade Chan: Jackie's 12-year-old niece from China.
 She moved to the United States and has enjoyed her adventures with her uncle, who believes the missions he goes on are too dangerous for Jade.

-Uncle: Jackie's uncle who owns an antique shop.
-He is a Chi Wizard and studied with Chi Master Fong for 15 years.
-He knows a lot about antiques and magical things, and does research to find out what magic forces Jackie may deal with in his adventures.
-He has a habit for hitting Jackie over the head.
+Uncle: Jackie's uncle and the owner of an antique shop.
+A Chi Wizard who studied under Chi Master Fong for 15 years, he has extensive knowledge of antiques and magic.
+He researches the magical forces Jackie encounters and has a habit of hitting Jackie over the head.

-Tohru: A very large Japanese man.
-He used to work for the Dark Hand and Valmont gave him the Dragon Talisman to power up his strength.
-He later joined the J-Team.
+Tohru: A massive Japanese man and former enforcer for the Dark Hand.
+Valmont gave him the Dragon Talisman to increase his strength.
+He later joins the J-Team.

 Captain Black: An old friend of Jackie's and the leader of Section 13.
 He sends Jackie off on his missions, but he dislikes magic and demons.

 El Toro Fuerte: A famous masked wrestler from Mexico.
-He was using the Ox Talisman to power up his strength but gave it to Jackie, after he defeated him in battle.
+He uses the Ox Talisman to enhance his strength but gives it to Jackie after being defeated in battle.
 El Toro's biggest fan is Paco.

 Paco: El Toro's biggest fan.
 He believes Jackie is a "mouseman" and El Toro is the greatest.
 He and Jade seem to argue about this every time they meet.

-Viper: An ex-thief who is good with martial arts.
-She once used the Snake Talisman to steal jewels, but Jackie managed to get it from her and she now is a member of the J-Team.
+Viper: A former thief highly skilled in martial arts.
+She once used the Snake Talisman to steal jewels, but after Jackie retrieves it from her, she becomes a member of the J-Team.